-For a complete list of schools offering IB Diploma programs see: International Baccalaureate
+For a complete list of schools offering International Baccalaureate diploma programmes see: International Baccalaureate

-From the age of 16 three years of upper secondary school is voluntary.
-There is no tuition fee, but you will have to cover equipment costs.
-You may apply for up to three different programmes and will be given admission to one of them.
-There are vocational programmes and programmes that qualify pupils to enter higher education.
-Pupils who have completed vocational training courses can take supplementary courses to gain higher education entrance qualifications.
+Three-year upper secondary schooling is voluntary for pupils from the age of 16.
+There is no tuition fee, but pupils have to cover equipment costs.
+Pupils may apply to up to three different programmes and are guaranteed admission to one of them.
+There are vocational programmes and programmes that qualify pupils for admission to higher education.
+Pupils who have completed vocational training courses can take supplementary courses to obtain higher education entrance qualifications.

-Upper secondary school sets requirements to learning outcome and curricula.
-Pupils who have started upper secondary school abroad should document their learning outcomes and curricula.
-The County Council in each region decides upon entry into Norwegian upper secondary school for each individual pupil.
+There are requirements related to learning outcomes and curricula for upper secondary school.
+Pupils who have started upper secondary school abroad must document their learning outcomes and curricula.
+The county administration in each region approves admission to Norwegian upper secondary school for each individual pupil.

 Postal services and digital mailbox

-Even though postal services in Norway are similar to everywhere else, the government is working towards more digital communication between the citizens and the public sector.
-If you move to Norway you will most probably be using a digital mailbox and therefore, need to know what it is.
+Although postal services in Norway are similar to those everywhere else, the public administration is working to increase digital communication between citizens and the public sector.
+If you move to Norway, you will most likely be offered a digital mailbox.

 Bringing your pet to Norway

 In most cases, it is possible to bring your pet to Norway.
-However, the costs and procedure vary depending on which country your pet comes from.
+However, the costs and procedure vary depending on which country your pet is coming from.

-The Norwegian Food Safety Authority (NFSA) issues regulations for importing and exporting pets.
+The Norwegian Food Safety Authority issues regulations for importing and exporting pets.